Allison Choi Braun on Designing Costumes for Ooze-Filled Body Horror Short 'Zits'

 where you need lots of multiples,” she says.

 “You’re always under a time constraint and budget.
-I think for her shirt, I had to go to like five different stores, like, I literally just kept buying one in each store.
+I think for her shirt, I had to go to five different stores, I literally just kept buying one in each store.
 It was from Urban Outfitters.
 It was just — to find a small, or they’re out of stock, or they sold out.
 I mean, I was driving around everywhere just to get that shirt,” she says.
 “And I think that’s challenge because there’s no one really helping find all those things and source them.
 So the multiples, I think, is always is always one of the biggest challenges.”

 Braun has experience with horror — she worked on American Horror Story 1984 in addition to her other past projects like Crazy Ex Girlfriend, I’m Dying Up Here and Sigmund and the Sea Monsters.
 She and Bornstein previously worked together on his 2018 short Perfect Breakfast.